MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/ios-extensions.md

 ### 3.2 Add the `start:withServices:` method

-Insert the following line in the extensions's `viewDidLoad` controller method:
+Insert the following line in the extensions's app entry point, for example, `viewDidLoad` controller method:

 ```objc
 [MSAppCenter start:@"{Your App Secret}" withServices:@[[MSCrashes class]]];